 There is no reconstruction schedule for Town roads, nor is there a capital improvement fund or designated funding set aside for rebuilding paved or gravel roads.
 A timetable will depend largely on the Town's ability to access state money through such programs as the Local Road Improvement Program, then pay the required local match.
+That process is being used to pave the 2 miles of Hagen Road in 2024 or 2025.

 Madeline Island Ferry Line.

-The ferry is a private, family-run company that typically does not release data.
+The ferry was a private, family-run company that typically does not release data.
 In the 2020 National Census of Ferry Operators, it reported running 6,465 round-trips between La Pointe and Bayfield in 2019.
-The ferry line leases space on the Town Dock; the lease does not place specific requirements on the ferry line for scheduling, fees, or other details of operation.
-Because ferry line ownership did not have an obvious succession plan in place, in October 2022, the Town Board created a Harbor Commission to negotiate the Town's potential purchase of the ferry line.
+The ferry line leased space on the Town Dock; the lease did not place specific requirements on the ferry line for scheduling, fees, or other details of operation.
+Because ferry line ownership did not have an obvious succession plan in place, in October 2022, the Town Board created a Harbor Commission to negotiate the Town's purchase of the ferry line.
+The purchase closed in March 2024.

 Winter transportation.
+The

-The Town - which has legal jurisdiction - traditionally contracts with Nelson Construction to oversee management of an ice road when weather permits; Town crews and contractor crews collaborate on ice road preparation, particularly on approaches.
+Town - which has legal jurisdiction - traditionally contracts with Nelson Construction to oversee management of an ice road when weather permits; Town crews and contractor crews collaborate on ice road preparation, particularly on approaches.
 The Town, Madeline Island Ferry Line, and School District of Bayfield contract with Windsleds Inc. to operate wind sleds between La Pointe and Bayfield when the ferry and ice road cannot function.
 The Town owns the sleds.

 Road name ordinance.
+The

-The Town Board updated its road name ordinance in 2023, which specifies names for 77 public and private roads on the island.
+Town Board updated its road name ordinance in 2023, which specifies names for 84 public and private roads on the island.
 It incorporates those names into the county's GIS mapping database.
-The ordinance is one pillar required to update the Town's system of fire numbers, which play a key role in effective emergency response.
+The ordinance was one pillar required to update the Town's system of fire numbers, which play a key role in effective emergency response.
+That update was scheduled for 2024.